Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Related work

 SyncNet, a latency-aware collaborative perception system, was introduced in~\cite{syncnet} to actively synchronize perceptual features shared among multiple CAVs.
 To reduce communication overhead in cooperative perception using V2V communication, FPV-RCNN~\cite{keypoints} introduced a keypoint-based deep feature fusion framework to reduce the shared data.
 Who2com \cite{who2com} introduced a learnable handshake communication mechanism, where CAVs selectively communicate based on relevance scores to reduce bandwidth utilization.
 Where2comm \cite{where2comm} proposed spatial confidence maps to allow CAVs to share only spatially sparse but perceptually critical information, thus avoiding the transmission of irrelevant information.
 Furthermore, ROBOSAC \cite{amongus} proposed an attacker-agnostic, sampling-based defense to enhance the cooperative perception with V2V communication under adversarial attacks and communication noise.

-Most of these research works concentrate on reducing bandwidth usage and communication delay without considering wireless channels.
+Most of these research works focus on reducing bandwidth usage and communications delay without considering impariments in wireless channels.
 Only a few works have explored cooperative perception under realistic communication channels.
 For instance, \cite{guang1} proposed a new late fusion scheme and a CNN-based autoencoder (AE) to account for Rician fading and path loss. \cite{guang2} developed a self-supervised adaptive weighting model to mitigate different levels of channel distortion.
 In \cite{lossy}, a lossy communication-aware repair network was combined with a V2V attention module to improve the resilience when there are information loss.
-However, V2V communication models also face challenges such as Doppler shifts \cite{doppler} due to moving CAVs, multi-path effects \cite{multipath} from static or dynamic objects, and other time-varying disturbances.
+However, V2V communication models have unique challenges, such as Doppler shifts \cite{doppler} due to moving CAVs, multi-path effects \cite{multipath} from static or dynamic objects, and other time-varying disturbances.
 These factors have not been investigated in the above works on cooperative perception with V2V communications.